Smeatonian Society of Civil Engineers: Historical membership classes

 From 1793 the renewed Society was to be "for promoting and communicating every branch of knowledge useful and necessary to the various and important branches of public and private works in civil engineering".
 There were three classes of membership:

 First Class - "those who are actually employed in Designing, & forming, Works of different kinds, in the Various Departments of Engineering".

 Second Class - "Men of Science and Gentlemen of Fame and Fortune" (Honorary Members).

 Third Class - "Various Artists, whose professions and employments, are necessary & useful thereto as well as connected with Civil Engineering" (Honorary Members).

-Women elected include Jean Venables (2003), Joanna Kennedy (2006), Julia Elton FSA (Honorary 2010), Dame Julia Higgins (2012), Bridget Rosewell (Honorary 2016), Dame Ann Dowling (2017), Dame Helen Atkinson (2017), Dame Judith Hackitt (2018), Faith Wainwright (2019) and Dervilla Mitchell (2022).
+Women elected include Jean Venables (2003, the 2025 President), Joanna Kennedy (2006), Julia Elton FSA (Honorary 2010), Dame Julia Higgins (2012), Bridget Rosewell (Honorary 2016), Dame Ann Dowling (2017), Dame Helen Atkinson (2017), Dame Judith Hackitt (2018), Faith Wainwright (2019), Sue Kershaw (2021), Michèle Dix (2022), Elaine Martin (2022), Julie Bregulla (2022) and Dame Dervilla Mitchell (2022).

 Presidents

 The following is a list of presidents of the Society from its inception.
 Honorary Members are shown in italics.
-In 1793 the Society was reconstituted without a President.
+In 1793 the Society was reconstituted without a president.
 The post was reintroduced as an annually elected position in 1841: